-The Hiroshima and Nagasaki bombings at the end of World War II mark the starting point of nuclear materials being used as a weapon of war.
-The bombings had caused mass destruction in Japan and the development of nuclear material as an agent of mass destruction has given rise to a great awareness of the after effects that it produces.
+The Hiroshima and Nagasaki bombings at the end of World War II marked the starting point of nuclear materials being used as a weapon of war.
+The bombings had caused mass destruction in Japan and the development of nuclear material as an agent of mass destruction has given rise to great awareness of the after effects that it produces.

 There are two main types of nuclear weapons: atomic bombs and the thermonuclear weapon.
 Atomic bombs are produced when high levels of energy are released during the separation of nuclear materials (plutonium and uranium).
-This separation process produces a very strong explosion and emits a dangerous radiation (neutron and gamma radiation) that causes dreadful effects to humans and the environment.
+This separation process produces a very strong explosion and emits dangerous radiation (neutron and gamma radiation) that causes dreadful effects to humans and the environment.